Trapp Family: History of the group

-The eldest daughter, Agathe (called "Liesl" in the film), published her own account of life in the Trapp family in 2003, Memories Before and After The Sound of Music, which was later itself turned into the film The von Trapp Family: A Life of Music in 2015.
+The eldest daughter, Agathe (called "Liesl" in the 1965 film), published her own account of life in the Trapp family in 2003, Memories Before and After The Sound of Music, which was later itself turned into the film The von Trapp Family: A Life of Music in 2015.

 Later lives

 Two members of the group died while the group was still active, Georg in 1947 at age 67, and Martina, who died in childbirth in 1951 at age 30.
 At the time of its cessation in 1957, the group included a number of non-family members and "only Maria's iron will had kept the group together for so long."
 After the group's demise, Maria, Johannes, Rosmarie, and Maria Franziska went to New Guinea to do missionary work; later Maria returned to run the Trapp Family Lodge for a number of years.

-Baroness Maria von Trapp (front) and five of her ten singing children (back row, left to right) Agathe, Hedwig and Johanna; (center, left to right) Marie and Martina.
+Baroness Maria Augusta von Trapp (front) and five of her ten singing children (back row, left to right) Agathe Johanna Erwina Gorbetina, Hedwig Adolphine Gorbetina and Johanna Karolina; (center, left to right) Maria Agatha Franzika Gorbetina 'Mitzi' and Martina Alice Gorbetina.

 Of the remaining children in their later years, Rupert was already a medical doctor during World War II; Agathe spent many years as a kindergarten teacher in Maryland; Maria Franziska spent thirty years as a missionary in New Guinea; Werner became a farmer; Hedwig a music teacher; Johanna married and returned to Austria; Rosmarie and Eleonore both settled in Vermont; and Johannes followed his mother by managing the Trapp Family Lodge as a tourist resort.
 Maria died in 1987 and was buried with Georg and Martina in the family cemetery on the property.
 All of the original seven Trapp children had died by 2014, while only one of the later three children born to Georg and Maria, Johannes, is alive as of October 2025.
 Eleonore "Lorli" von Trapp Campbell died on 17 October 2021, and Rosmarie died on 13 May 2022.